 The Board of Trustees meets usually the fourth Wednesday of each month at the school.
 The community is always welcome.
-Click here for our 2017-18 Board Meeting Calendar for the dates of upcoming board meetings.
+Click here for [Coming Soon] our 2018-19 Board Meeting Calendar for the dates of upcoming board meetings.
 Announcements concerning the next board meeting appear under the News section of our website and on our Facebook page.
 See below for downloadable agendas and minutes of our meetings.

 Our current Board Members are:

 Frederica Jeffries has dedicated years to law enforcement and practice spending time most recently as the Supervising Assistant District Attorney for Queens County in the Special Prosecutions Division.
 She has also served as a law teacher and family psychotherapist.
 For over 20 years, Jeffries has made Queens a better borough through fighting drug, theft, prostitution and other street crimes.
 She sits on several committees and community boards and is a Charter Member of the Springfield Garden Lion Club.

 Mr. Barnes, Manager of Community and Customer Management for National Grid, manages a portfolio of commercial and industrial customer accounts and assists natural gas users with energy efficiency projects to help save energy and money.
 He is also the lead project manager for National Grid’s Hurricane Sandy Emergency Economic and Community Redevelopment Program to provide emergency grants to commercial, industrial and multi-family housing customers, throughout New York City and Long Island, to help offset the costs of reconstructing buildings and restoring business activity.
 He is also responsible for building and maintaining strong relationships in Queens that help provide superior customer service.
 Barnes represents National Grid as a member on various organizational boards including the Queens Chamber of Commerce, Greater Jamaica Development Corporation, and the Alley Pond Environmental Center.